d-plaindoux/thicket/README.md

 ### Private behaviors

-A trait or a class can be defined with provate behaviors.
-Such definitions are then only avaialble through self.
-A private class is defined with a type.
+A trait or a class can be defined with provite behaviors.
+Such definitions are then only available when using 'self'.
+A private behavior is defined with a type in the definition section.
-Such method is not meant to be selectable with a specific model type.

 ```
 trait page {